-Pulsing means adding a little water at a time when infusion brewing, rather than creating a constant stream.
+Pulsing means adding a little water at a time when percolation brewing, rather than creating a constant stream.
 It allows the coffee grounds in the filter bed to settle before more water is added.
 This technique can be used to compensate for fresh coffee.
 Done consistently, pulsing will help improve the consistency and efficiency of extraction.

 Pulsing can help create a more even extraction.
 Credit: Zachary A. Kelley

 Pre-infusion means introducing just enough water to saturate the grounds.
 Used in percolation brewing, typically brewers will first pre-infuse and then wait for 30-60 seconds before continuing to brew.

 Much like pulsing, the bloom can help you to brew fresh coffee consistently.
 It will improve the overall quality of the extraction for most drip brew techniques.

 Coffee brewing can get technical – and the better you want your coffee to be, the more technical you should get.
 Yet while these concepts may sound intimidating at first, you will find you can grasp them relatively quickly.
 Practice these techniques and see how great your coffee can become.